Gwasanaethau/SimSigGatewayInterface/README.md

 ### Current Status ###

 The SimSig messages are parsed into a message type and a list of parameters.
-These can be seen on the CLI if the debug printer is set to DEBUG level.
+These can be seen on the CLI if the debug printer is set to DEBUG level, or if the Harness interface is implemented.